 However, just providing heat is not enough.
 Make sure the temperature is suitable for your snake species.
 For example, ball pythons require basking temperatures between 88 to 96 degrees Fahrenheit and corn snakes enjoy a temperature of 85 degrees Fahrenheit in their warm end.

-Lack of water can cause dehydration in your snake, causing it to absorb water from its urates and feces.
+Lack of water can cause dehydration, causing it to absorb water from its urates and feces.
 This can create a fecal stone or urate plug.

-If you have a burrowing snake, consider using lower-risk substrates such as cypress mulch or shredded paper– instead of sand or walnut shell bedding.
+If you have a burrowing snake, use lower-risk substrates, such as cypress mulch or shredded paper, instead of sand or walnut shell bedding.

-For non-burrowing snakes, artificial turf, carpeting, newspaper and paper towels make excellent substrates with no risk of impaction.
+For non-burrowing snakes, artificial turf, carpeting, newspaper, and paper towels make satisfactory substrates with no risk of impaction.